Saturday, 22 February 2025

 © Peter Bloor 2025

-Chapter 13 : The Eleventh Star or Splendour of the Crown of Excellence of the Mother of God
+Chapter 2 : The First Star or Splendour of the Crown of Power of the MOTHER OF GOD

 Continuing our translation of the 1845 reprint of Fr François Poiré's Triple Crown of the Mother of God (1643 French edition).